ParentCircle empowers parents to raise successful children through holistic parenting.

 Scenario 1: Ron, an academically bright seven-year-old boy of higher weight, avoids eating in front of his father.
 He also avoids participating in physical activities in school.
 The problem?
 His father comments on his weight while buying him clothes, calls him ‘fatso’ in an effort to motivate him to exercise, and forbids him from eating what he calls ‘bad’ food.
 Of late, Ron has started reporting sick each time the PT period approaches.

 Scenario 2: Melissa, a 14-year-old girl of higher weight, writes a photography blog, which is an instant hit with many teens at her school.
 Of late, however, she has been skipping meals and following unhealthy eating patterns.
 The problem?
 She has started receiving negative comments about her appearance on her blog.
-Instead of commenting on her writing or her photography skills, a few girls from school have started commenting on her pictures, calling her fat and chunky, and making rude jokes about her appearance.
+Instead of commenting on her writing and photography skills, a few girls from school have started commenting on her pictures, calling her fat and chunky, and making rude jokes about her appearance.

-Two different scenarios, but one common problem – fat-shaming.
-Equally, the two scenarios are becoming increasingly common in today’s ‘thin world’.
-Fat-shaming or weight-based teasing comprises humiliating a child who is judged to be of a higher weight by resorting to mocking or critical comments about his size, shape, or weight.
+Two different scenarios, but one common problem—fat-shaming is becoming increasingly common in today’s ‘thin world’.
+Fat-shaming or weight-based teasing comprises humiliating or judging a child by resorting to mocking or critical comments about their size, shape, or weight.

 Fat-shaming among children and adolescents is more common than we may think.
-It can take many forms - from rude stares and disparaging remarks to weight-based victimization, resulting in teasing, discrimination, and even violence.
+It can take many forms, from rude stares and disparaging remarks to weight-based victimization, resulting in teasing, discrimination, and even violence.
 Irrespective of whether fat-shaming is subtle or overt, or whether it is perpetrated by peers, media, teachers, or parents, the intensity of the feeling of shame is often felt acutely.

 Fat-shaming FACTS